azure-ad-b2c/samples/policies/mfa-add-secondarymfa/README.md

         2.2 If user selected "No"
             2.2.1 Issue token
 ### Existing user SignIn/Login

-3. User enters username and password.
+3. User enters username and password as the first step.

-    3.1 User does not have two phone numbers on file 3.1.1 Gets prompted for first MFA and completes MFA 3.1.2 Gets prompted to store another MFA phone number and follows step from 2. from previous
+    3.1 User does not have two phone numbers on file.

+        3.1.1 Gets prompted for first MFA and completes MFA.
+        3.1.2 Gets prompted to store another MFA phone number and follows step from 2. from previous section

-    3.2 User has two phone numbers on file
+    3.2 User has two phone numbers on file:

         3.2.1 User gets prompted for MFA with an option to select between any two phone numers